 Based on the survey results, it is recommended that the LFUCG should give higher priority to housing issues in distributing funding for social services.
 Suggestion for future studies is to explore better approaches to remove housing barriers and maintain the outcomes.

 Li, Zheng, "Analyzing Perceptions of Barriers to Self-Sufficiency of Local Social Service Officials and Their Priorities for Local Government Funding" (2014).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 14.